How to work out whether or not you need car insurance.

 And it can also cover you against being sued into the ground after running someone over, injuring one of your passengers in an accident or similar.

-The rest isn't mandatory - but it's a pretty good idea
+2. The rest isn't mandatory - but it just makes sense

 Other than CTP, you technically don’t need car insurance.
 It’s perfectly legal to hit the road without any other cover.